The following routines are a guide only as your baby’s needs and tired cues (signs) for sleep may vary.

 By 6–8 months your baby’s routine is starting to change.
 This is often a time when your baby is more active during the day.
 By eight months many babies only need two daytime sleeps, while other babies still need three sleeps per day.
 Base your routine on your baby’s cues/needs for sleep.
 If your baby is generally alert and happy your baby is probably getting enough sleep.
 They may be less hungry when they wake and enjoy a short period of play before being fed.

-By six months your baby can start solids.
+The time they reach their 6 month old routine, your baby can start solids.
 It is also a good time to begin feeding your baby cooled boiled water from a cup.
 Some ideas for interacting during your baby’s awake time include:

 - Floor play